s-liwka/gato/README.md

 ```

+If you ever want to update just run `git pull` in the gato directory

 ## Disclaimer

 Discord is trademark of Discord Inc. and solely mentioned for the sake of descriptivity.
 Mention of it does not imply any affiliation with or endorsement by Discord Inc.